 Lastly, having her on a leash helps her adjust to the idea of a leash so that she is ready to be trained to heel on a leash.

-Why Use a Crate for Labradoodle Puppy Care?
+Why Use a Crate or Playpen for Labradoodle Puppy Care?

-To help her adjust to your home atmosphere and sleeping during the night, keep her crate in your bedroom at night.
+To help her adjust to your home atmosphere and sleep during the night, keep her crate in your bedroom at night.
 Keeping your hand down by the wire door is comforting to her.
 Responding to her cries with talking or tapping encourages your puppy to cry and whine more.
-Tapping on the crate lightly is ok, but not in response to her noise making.
+Tapping on the crate lightly is okay, but not in response to her noise-making.

 Another thing to think about with regard to labradoodle puppy care is if your puppy starts to wet her crate, you need to first check and see if her crate is too big.
 Generally, dogs do not relieve themselves in their sleeping places.
 Is your puppy’s crate so big she has decided to make a bathroom in there?
 If so, either use a smaller crate or block part off with a box.

-If her crate seems the right size, you may need to take out anything like blankets or soft materials.
+If her crate seems the right size, you may need to remove anything like blankets or soft materials.
 It is a dog’s nature to use absorbent materials to relieve themselves.
 Removing your puppy’s bedding from her crate discourages the potty problem.
-When your puppy has successfully kept her crate dry for a couple of weeks, try putting the bedding back in.
+When your puppy has successfully kept her crate dry for a few weeks, try putting the bedding back in.

 Feeding Your Puppy

 Just because your puppy doesn’t get people food doesn’t mean she can’t have treats.
-Just make sure you choose high quality dog treats with some nutrition.
-At Golden Xpress Labradoodles we give our dogs and puppies different kinds of treats: dog biscuits, dog turkey or chicken jerky.
-The jerky is good for a training aid around the house – to teach the puppy to come or to sit, or down.
+Just make sure you choose high-quality dog treats with some nutrition.
+At Golden Xpress Labradoodles, we give our dogs and puppies different kinds of treats: dog biscuits, dog turkey, or chicken jerky.
+The jerky is good as a training aid around the house – to teach the puppy to come, to sit, or lay down.
 They are very intelligent and very willing to learn, and this makes them easier to train.
-Just remember that they are puppies so be patient.
+Just remember that they are puppies, so be patient.

 Lots of Loves